This post may contain affiliate links, meaning I may earn a commission for recommending products. Read my disclosure policy for more info.

 Morning sickness tea

-Most ginger ale contains high fructose corn syrup and isn’t made with real ginger at all.
+A regular ginger ale that you buy at your grocery store likely contains less-than-ideal ingredients like high fructose corn syrup and isn’t made with real ginger at all.

-Always check with your doctor first, but another remedy you can try for morning sickness relief is vitamin B6 (source).
+Of course, always double-check with your doctor first, but another remedy that’s mentioned by the American Pregnancy Association for morning sickness relief is vitamin B6 (source).

-When I was pregnant with my first son, I kept saltine crackers by my bed at all times.
+During my first pregnancy, I also kept saltine crackers by my bed at all times.
 Sometimes I would even snack on a couple of them before getting out of bed to help settle my stomach.

-With my second son, I snacked on salted pistachios.
+With my second, I snacked on salted pistachios daily.

 Pistachios are lower in calories compared to some nuts and contain roughly 37% of the recommended intake of vitamin B6 (source).